FahadAshraf26/fej/replit.md

 - **PSD Processing**: @imgly/psd-importer

 ### Core Features
+1. **Multiple PSD Import with Reordering**: Upload multiple PSD files, drag-and-drop to reorder, and create multi-page menus where each PSD becomes a separate page in the order you specify
-1. **PSD Import**: Process and import Adobe Photoshop files into editable templates
+2. **PSD Processing**: Process and import Adobe Photoshop files into editable templates using @imgly/psd-importer
-2. **Template Management**: Create, edit, and manage restaurant menu templates
+3. **Template Management**: Create, edit, and manage restaurant menu templates
-3. **Authentication**: Supabase-based user authentication
+4. **Authentication**: Supabase-based user authentication
-4. **Subscription Management**: Stripe integration for billing
+5. **Subscription Management**: Stripe integration for billing
-5. **Image Optimization**: Tinify API for image compression
+6. **Image Optimization**: Tinify API for image compression

 ## Configuration